Freetsuhy/Test-Feeders/README.md

 ## Notations

-Case 33-bus is originally published in article [1].
+case33.xlsx is originally published in article [1].
 The branch impedance and load profile can be found in Matpower 7.1, i.e., Matlab Library\toolbox\matpower7.1\data\case33bw.m

-Case 69-bus is originally published in article [2].
+case69.xlsx is originally published in article [2].
 The branch impedance and load profile can be found in Matpower 7.1, i.e., Matlab Library\toolbox\matpower7.1\data\case69.m

-Case 118-bus is originally published in article [3].
+case118.xlsx is originally published in article [3].
 The branch impedance and load profile can be found in Matpower 7.1, i.e., Matlab Library\toolbox\matpower7.1\data\case118zh.m

-Case 136-bus is originally published in article [4].
+case136.xlsx is originally published in article [4].
 The branch impedance and load profile can be found in Matpower 7.1, i.e., Matlab Library\toolbox\matpower7.1\data\case136ma.m

-Case 141-bus is originally published in article [5].
+case141.xlsx is originally published in article [5].
 The branch impedance and load profile can be found in Matpower 7.1, i.e., Matlab Library\toolbox\matpower7.1\data\case141.m

 [1] S. K. Goswami and S. K. Basu, “A new algorithm for the reconfiguration of distribution feeders for loss minimization,” IEEE Trans.
 Power Del., vol. 7, no. 3, pp. 1484-1491, Jul.
 1992.